Vacancies, Internships and Consultancies

 As an organization of the United Nations, applications for an internship within the office of the UNEP Caribbean Environment Programme (UNEP CEP) must be made through the United Nations Inspira website at https://careers.un.org.
 Other internship opportunities within the United Nations can also be found at this address.
 Internships within the sub-programmes of UNEP CEP will be posted as they become available, throughout the year.
 Applicants are encouraged to apply on or before stipulated deadlines.

 The United Nations offers students enrolled in the third or fourth year of an undergraduate or graduate programme within their University, the opportunity to serve within any of its offices including the UNEP Caribbean Environment Programme.
 Applicants should review the eligibility requirements for the relevant internship to ensure they qualify for the internship.

 - How long is the Internship?

-The Internship period is at a minimum 2 months and maximum 6 months.
-Interns are expected to be in office Monday through Friday, during working hours.
+The Internship period may vary from a minimum of 3 months to a maximum of 6 months.
+Interns are expected to be in office Monday through Friday during normal working hours.

 - Will I receive payment?